enoonan/elixir_lancedb/README.md

 - [ ] Provide embedding functions to Lance directly

 ... and ideally as much other functionality as LanceDB Provides.

+Having successfully checked off our first couple roadmap items, to the best of my knowledge this is the first time a reference to an open Lance database has been shared to the BEAM.
+Neat!

 <!-- ## Installation -->